Australia shares gain, healthcare shines; NZ pauses near record high

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SYDNEY May 16 Australian shares rose 0.6 percent on Monday, helped by solid gains in healthcare stocks, while the New Zealand market held near recent record levels.
+SYDNEY/WELLINGTON May 16 Australian shares rallied 0.7 percent on Monday, helped by solid gains in healthcare stocks, while the New Zealand market held near recent record levels.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan